HiCraigChen/Pokedex/README.md

 # How to use

-1. Scrape the pictures of pokemon from Internet and save them in the folder 'sprites'
+1. Scrape the pictures of pokemon from Internet and save them in the folder `sprites`
 ```
 python3 parse_and_download.py --pokemon-list pokemon_list.html --sprites sprites
 ```

-2. Store the features of each picture in the index.cpickle file
+2. Store the features of each picture in the `index.cpickle` file
 ```
 python3 index.py --sprites sprites --index index.cpickle
 ```